 Note: Rollback Driver option only available, If you have recently updated Graphics driver with the latest version.

-Once you done with the above steps, Restart windows and try connecting the TV and check if it helps.
+Once you are done with the above steps, Restart windows and try connecting the TV and check if it helps.

 Update or Reinstall Display (Graphics) Driver